bsmith89/StrainPGC/README.md

 This approach has proven fruitful, but has three major shortcomings when strain-specific gene content is desired:

-1. In samples with multiple, strains, genes may not be assigned when they are missing from one or more of these genomes. due to lower depth relative to core genes.
+1. In samples with multiple strains, genes may not be assigned when they are missing from one or more of these genomes. due to lower depth relative to core genes.
 2. Gene assignment error is elevated in low-abundance species due to a lower